This is my curated list of articles I’ve read, organized by date with summaries and keywords for easy reference.

 This post details ongoing reverse engineering efforts on Boom Beach, highlighting several security protections implemented by Supercell.
 The analysis reveals a compiler likely using Clang with custom LLVM plugins, strong string encryption handled via an ELF initialization table, and extensive obfuscation.
 The most significant finding relates to anti-tampering measures, specifically a CRC check mechanism that can be bypassed using specific offsets to prevent crashes.

-• anti-tampering
+• Anti-Tampering

 Reverse Engineering – Supercell – October update, part 3